chain-ml/theoriq-agent-sdk/README.md

 ## ExecuteRuntimeError

-ExecuteRuntimeError is a custom exception class that represents runtime errors during the execution of a request.
+`ExecuteRuntimeError` is a custom exception class that represents runtime errors during the execution of a request.

 ***Attributes:***

 - `err`: The error code or message.
 - `message`: An optional message providing additional context for the error.

-### Initialization:
+### Initialization

 The constructor allows for both an error code and an additional message, which are combined into a single error message if both are provided.